Last updated

 (Optional) remote_parallel_map

-will return as soon as your inputs and function have been uploaded.
-The job will continue to run independently in the background.
+returns as soon as your inputs and function have been uploaded.
+The job then continues to run independently in the background until done.

 spinner